 All the same, I want to know.
 What happened to Sophie Toscan du Plantier on December 23, 1996?
 Was the murderer the accused reporter/poet Ian Bailey?
 Or is he a patsy?
 Here are my thoughts after reading plenty of internet material, consuming two brand-new documentaries (one on Sky Television, and another on Netflix), and listening to the West Cork Podcast.

 As you may well imagine, such a gruesome crime cannot be without an investigational target.
-The likely culprit in this case, it seems, is a British man from West Cork named Ian Bailey.
+Early on, that focus was turned toward a British man from West Cork named Ian Bailey.
 He’s a reporter and poet, who one might call “eccentric” if choosing to be polite and modest.
 He’s loud, charismatic, intelligent, loves to talk, loves to drink, and carries himself in the most peculiar ways.
 He spent several years sporting a long black trenchcoat, wide-brimmed black hat, and walking about with a staff.

 Note, of course, that none of these constitutes physical evidence.
 No fingerprints.
 No DNA.
 No detailed eyewitness accounts.
 No one is even admittedly aware of any connection between the victim and Ian Bailey, other than he did some gardening work for one of her neighbors and may have seen her from a distance.
 The bonfire ash yielded no evidence, and may not have been burned on a date close to Sophie’s death.
 That much is unconfirmed.